flowjs/ng-flow/README.md

 Demo: http://resumable2.github.io/ng-resumable/

 ## How can I install it?
+1. Get the library:

 use bower:

         bower install ng-resumable#~1

 use cdn, look for available packages at http://www.jsdelivr.com/#!resumable

 or use git clone

         git clone https://github.com/resumable2/ng-resumable

+2. Add the module to your app as a dependency:

+        angular.module('app', ['ngResumable'])

 How can I use it?
 ============